 Purge air is one among several causes for background counts in the RAD H2O.
 The most significant other causes are radon daughters and traces of radon left from previous measurements.
-The RAD8 has the unusual ability to tell the difference between the "new" radon daughters (polonium-218) and the "old" radon daughters (polonium-214 and, later, polonium-210) left from previous tests.
+The RAD7 has the unusual ability to tell the difference between the "new" radon daughters and the "old" radon daughters left from previous tests.
 Even so, a very high radon sample can cause daughter activity that can affect the next measurement.

 After the high radon sample has been purged from the system, its decay products stay behind until they decay away.
-The polonium-218 isotope appears in the 'A' window of the alpha energy spectrum, and decays with a 3 minute half-life.
+The polonium-218 isotope decays with a 3 minute half-life.
 In the 30 minutes following the purge, the polonium-218 decays to about a thousandth of its original activity.
-That still leaves a background of 100 pCi/l after a 100,000 pCi/l sample.
+That still leaves a background of 100 pCi/L after a 100,000 pCi/L sample.

-In addition to polonium-218, the RAD8 is sensitive to polonium-214, which can give counts in the 'C' window for several hours after the radon has been removed.
-The RAD8 uses alpha energy discrimination to reject polonium-214 counts from a measurement, but a very small percentage of the polonium-214 decays slip past the discriminator.
+In addition to polonium-218, the RAD7 is sensitive to polonium-214, which can give counts for several hours after the radon has been removed.
+The RAD7 uses alpha energy discrimination to reject polonium-214 counts from a measurement, but a very small percentage of the polonium-214 decays slip past the discriminator.
 This can add background to a measurement that follows a high radon sample.
 The solution to the problem of daughter activity is time.
 Simply wait for the activity to decay away.
 Check the background with a blank sample.
 If it is still too high, keep waiting, and keep checking.
 The length of time you will wait depends on just how much radon your high radon sample had, and just how much background you are willing to tolerate before the next measurement.
 If you expect the next sample to be high also, you may want to go ahead with the next measurement right away, considering a small amount of background acceptable.